 Table of Content:

 Explore the nuances of working with Apple app store screenshots on iOS and iPad, as well as Android app store screenshots.
-Even when strictly following the app store screenshot guidelines, it's easy to miss details that negatively affect conversion rates.
-In this article, we'll show you how to work with things like the apple app store screenshot requirements and google play guidelines.
+Even when strictly following the app stores' screenshot guidelines, it's easy to miss details that negatively affect conversion rates.
+In this article, we'll show you how to work with things like the Apple App Store screenshot requirements and Google Play Store guidelines.

 It often happens that even when an app has super cool functions, it stays under users' radars.
 A lack of installs prevents these apps from reaching the top of their categories and gaining popularity.

 What keeps users from installing an app and how can developers change their minds?

 The simplest thing for a developer to do is to change the graphics on the app page to garner more attention from users.
 Why is that important?